Code Monkey home page Code Monkey logo

 MVC

-It is a common method of separating concerns about the presentation and modification of dynamic content in graphical applications:
+It is a common method of separating concerns regarding the presentation and modification of dynamic content in graphical applications:

-• Model: It is concerned with connecting us to the data source.
-The data may already be in memory, or it may be requested from a database or read from a file.
+• Model: Responsible for connecting to the data source.
+The data may already be in memory, requested from a database, or read from a file.
 After receiving the necessary information, it organizes it into cells with potentially numerous rows and columns.
-It chooses what should and should not be displayed.
-Finally, the model provides an API for accessing, modifying, inserting, and removing cells.
-It determines what data interactions are permitted and how they are carried out.
+It determines what should and should not be displayed and provides an API for accessing, modifying, inserting, and removing cells.
+The model also decides what data interactions are permitted and how they are carried out.

-• View: It receives the model's data.
-The data already has a suitable structure, and the view is aware of the cells, rows, and columns that model has prepared.
-It is simply concerned with how those elements will be displayed.
-It selects the appropriate font, colors, spacing between elements, slider bars, and so forth.
+• View: Receives the model's data, which already has a suitable structure.
+The view is aware of the cells, rows, and columns that the model has prepared and is concerned with how those elements will be displayed.
+It handles the appropriate fonts, colors, spacing between elements, slider bars, and so forth.

-• Controller: The controller allows the user to interact with the data displayed in the view.
-The standard method is to collect user events such as keystrokes and mouse clicks and then call the relevant function from the model API.
+• Controller: Allows the user to interact with the data displayed in the view.
+It collects user events such as keystrokes and mouse clicks and then calls the relevant function from the model API.

-1. QStandardItemModel is a simple implementation that is not suitable for large or complex models.
-It is designed for simplicity of use rather than high performance.
-It is distinguished by a shallow learning curve.
+1. QStandardItemModel: A simple implementation that is not suitable for large or complex models.
+It is designed for ease of use rather than high performance and has a shallow learning curve.

-2. The separation of real data storage and organization (which must occur in the model and the related proxy models) and presentation is an obvious benefit of QAbstractItemModel abstraction.
-Allows for complete customisation.
-It requires a thorough understanding of its inner workings.
+2. QAbstractItemModel: Provides the separation of real data storage and organization (which must occur in the model and the related proxy models) from the presentation.
+This allows for complete customization but requires a thorough understanding of its inner workings.

 Description Screenshot